Department of Nutrition Science History

 110th Anniversary Celebration

-The 110th Anniversary Celebration of of nutrition and foods at Purdue will celebrate the growth and success of our department and our amazing alumni.
+The 110th Anniversary Celebration of nutrition and foods at Purdue celebrated the growth and success of our department and our amazing alumni.

 Nutrition Science evolved from Foods and Nutrition (2011) after the department joined eight other units to form a new College of Health and Human Sciences (2010).
 Foods and Nutrition was an original department in the School of Home Economics established in 1926.
 Before the School of Home Economics was established, Dietetics and Nutrition was already a program of study within Household Economics, when it became a department in the School of Science in 1905.
 At that time, the President's annual report quotes the reason for establishment of the new department, "Purdue should offer to women opportunities comparable in scientific and technical value with those enjoyed by men."
 A 1923 catalog lists Dietetics and Nutrition as the only professional program in the area of foods and nutrition.
 The dietetics program at Purdue was the first in the state.
 The Delta Chapter of Kappa Omicron Nu, national honorary for Consumer and Family Sciences, was the second chapter, founded in 1913.